How to apply

 - Transcripts (partial or complete) of all degrees you have undertaken, or are currently undertaking

 - Personal statement/research plan

-The completed application will then be sent on to the named potential supervisor for consideration.
+The completed application will then be sent on to the potential academic supervisor your have named for consideration.
 Please note that some applications do not pass a preliminary screening, and it is possible for a decision to be returned to the College at this stage.
-If a potential supervisor(s) is interested in your application they will arrange an interview with you and another member of academic staff.
-Where the applicant cannot attend, the interview will likely be conducted using Skype.
+If a potential supervisor(s) is interested in your application, they will arrange an interview with you and another member of academic staff.

 Please allow at least 12 weeks for your application to be processed.
 Processing times can exceed this at particularly busy periods of the year, and if your application is not complete e.g. delay with referees submitting a reference, no supervisor identified prior to application.

 Decisions are reported to, and processed by, the College Admissions Office.
 Notifications are sent by email.

 Queries on the status of an application can be directed to email@example.com